0xadri/notes-js/__js_devops_node_aws_gitlab_docker.md

 # Docker Container Images + Operating Systems

+Docker Container Images are not OS agnostic.
+Docker is not fully OS agnostic.
+You can’t run Windows containers on Linux, and vice versa.

 Every container image includes some OS components (Linux libraries).

 But not a full standalone operating system.